 Stage 1: They witness an earthquake.
 They are frightened and disoriented.
 They interpret it as a sign from the gods.
 A sign of what?
 Do they invent the Ten Commandments on the spot?
 No – that would be patently implausible.
 It is supposed to be a gradual transformation over many generations.
 So on the spot they may say that the gods are angry or something like that.
 No detailed revelation yet.

 Stage 2: They tell the story to the next generation, say during the next 20 years.
 What story do they tell?
-Do they make up the revelation now, when 80% of the population still remembers the real event?
+Do they start the changes now?
+Do they introduce voices, or specific demands of the gods, or other details when 80% of the population still remembers the real event?
 That is not plausible.
 So they tell their children that there was an earthquake because the gods were angry, nothing more.

 Stage 3: A hundred years later there is no one alive who witnessed the event.
-Do they make up the revelation now?
+Do they now introduce voices, or specific demands of the gods, or other details?
 But they have been telling the real story for a hundred years!
-Can they just substitute another story?
+How can they add details to a tradition one hundred years old?
 After all, they know that the new version is false.
 What would be the point indulging in collective self-deception?
 This is not plausible.

-Another stage 3: A hundred years later a new version of the story makes an appearance.
-Someone’s memory fails him and he adds or subtracts from the original.
-But how do the others react?
-Do not they know his memory is failing him?
+Another stage 3: A hundred years later someone’s memory fails him and he adds to the original.
+But then, how do the others react?
+Do they not know his memory is failing him?
 Why should anyone accept the new version?
 This is not plausible.

 Another stage 3: A hundred years later the priests create the new story and use their religious authority to get it accepted.
 This may be the critic’s best shot.
 But even if we think that the priests were very powerful, this is a bit hard to swallow.
 After all, they have to oppose a hundred years of consistent tradition.
 They have to explain how the original experience was forgotten.
-They have to explain why there were no consequences of failing to keep the laws that were revealed.
 Although this may be possible, it is not very plausible.

 It is very hard to see how the critic will provide a really plausible story.
 But who knows?
-Maybe a clever critic with a rich imagination will some day tell such a story.
-Even if he does, his position is still not acceptable.
+Maybe a clever critic with a rich imagination will someday tell such a story.
+Nevertheless, even if he does, his position is still not acceptable.
 We now turn to the really conclusive reason that his position fails.

 THE ATTEMPT FAILS (2) – NO PARALLELS

 The conclusive reason that the critic’s story is unacceptable is this.
 Even if it were plausible, that does not mean that it really happened that way.
 Many ideas are intuitively plausible and turn out to be wrong.
 It was plausible that the earth is flat and stationary.
-It was plausible that people would never discover what makes the stars shine.
+It was plausible that the heavens always existed.
 It was plausible that no machine heavier than air can fly.
 All these ideas turned out to be false.
 So plausibility is not enough.
 We need reason to think that the gradual transformation really caused the belief in national revelation.

 What kind of reason could that be?
 The very best reason would be direct evidence that it happened that way.
-We might for example discover the diary of the charlatan who created the story.
+We might for example discover the diary of the deceivers that created the story.
 But that is very unlikely.
 So we will have to settle for indirect evidence.

 The very minimum indirect evidence would be for the critic to find some cases in which we know that this type of transformation did in fact happen.
 If he can prove that it has happened in some cases, then he can say that it is reasonable to think it happened here too.
 On the other hand, suppose he cannot find any cases in which his explanation is known to have worked.
 Then he is saying that something that no one has ever seen happen is the explanation of the belief in Sinai.
 That is unacceptable.